The issue of homelessness can be a very serious one, and even a wealthy country like the Netherlands has its fair share of homeless folks.

 The BBB is open from 16.00 p.m. to 09.00 a.m. every day.

 The homeless receive an evening meal and breakfast.
-They are allowed to bring 1 suitcase and 1 piece of hand luggage.
+They are allowed to bring one suitcase and one piece of hand luggage.

-Note: Homeless people who have demonstrably no connection with Amsterdam, will be referred back to the region of origin.
+Homeless people who have demonstrably no connection with Amsterdam will be referred back to the region of origin.
 For example, if you are injured or sick and are receiving medical treatment in Rotterdam or another city, you cannot be allowed into the Amsterdam BBB.

 The Homeless Winter Shelter in Amsterdam